shivkumar98/OCP-Java-Examples/src/review_questions/chapter_8/attempt_1/README.md

 <br>

 * CORRECT ANSWER: **A**
-* It could be EITHER a directory or a file without an extnesion
+* It could be EITHER a directory or a file without an extension
 <hr>